SaharshPandey/Messenger/README.md

 # ChatApp #

+If you want a APK then create an issue, i'll send the link..
 <br><b>ChatApp is a real time one to one chat application with Push Notifications made using Firebase...</b>

 Add yours google-services.json